-In this regard Eskom also obtained environmental authorization on 09 October 2009 from the Department of Environmental Affairs (DEA) for the construction of two new 400kV power lines from the Kendal Power Station (near Ogies) to the Zeus Substation (near Secunda), one powerline will further join to an existing power line that spans from the Kendal Power Station to Kusile Power Station in the Mpumalanga Province (DEA Reference No. 12/12/20/1095).
-Each of these lines will be approximately 70 km's in length with a combined length of 140km.
-The lines will run parallel to each other.
-Please refer to the locality map (Figure 1) for further details.
+In this regard Eskom also obtained environmental authorization on 09 October 2009 from the Department of Environmental Affairs (DEA) for the construction of one (1) 400kV bypass transmission power line of approximately 10km in length on the Bravo-Vulcan transmission power line in order to bypass the Duvha power station (known as Bravo 5) in the Mpumalanga Province (DEA Reference No. 12/12/20/1096).
+See (Figure 1) for further details.
 Following approval by DEA in 2009, it has been identified that certain tower footings associated with the power lines may impact on watercourse crossings and drainage lines.
 Thus requiring Environmental Authorisation in terms of the National Environmental Management Act (NEMA) (Act 107 of 1998).
 Activities identified in Listing Notice 1 of General Notice Regulations (GN R.) 983 and Listing Notice 3 of GN R. 985 are triggered by the proposed project and thus a Basic Assessment (BA) process is being undertaken.
 Specialist Ecological (Flora and Fauna), Avifauna, Wetland, Social and Heritage Assessments were undertaken during the Basic Assessment.